mermaid-js/mermaid/docs/content/usage.md

 npm install mermaid --save-dev
 ```

-Or download css and javascript files as per the url below, note that #version# should be replaced with version of choice:
+Or download a javascript bundle and a stylesheet, e.g. the urls below are for the default style and the all-in-one javascript - note that #version# should be replaced with version of choice:

 ```
 https://cdn.rawgit.com/knsv/mermaid/#version#/dist/mermaid.css